alvaradoarturo/Information-Retrieval/README.md

 ### Instructions To Run Program
 `Git clone repository into local directory.`

-`If you're using a MAC, you can input commands by simply using "./parsing_input {query type} {doc/term name}".`
+`If you're using a MAC, you can input commands by simply using "././VSP.py query_list.txt results.txt {docno #} {queryID}".`

-`If you're using a Windows, you can input commands by simply using "python3 ./parsing_input {query type} {doc/term name}".`
+`If you're using a Windows, you can input commands by simply using "python3 ./VSP.py query_list.txt results.txt {docno #} {queryID}".`

 ### Brief Overview of Design
-The entire document was first parsed by docno number followed by all text.
-This was then normalized by first removing punctuation.Then converting the entire text to lower-case.
-After text was normalized, the entire text was then split into single words or collection of characters.
-Then I created a local dictionary that kept track of all distinct terms while removing stop words.
-Terms kept position location and the frequency of each term for that specific document.
-Then once the document had a list of each distinct terms as well as relevanr information, I then added each document to a global document dictionary that contained each document as well as its relevant information.
+I have implemented a retrieval that outputs the cosine similarity between a document number(docno) and a query ID.
+My design is based on the indexing that was done in the previous assignment.
+When given the query ID, I first search the provided query list for the specific ID.
+Once found, I can then begin by extracting the specific query that is associated with the ID as opposed to the entire list.
+This query is then normalized by removing punctuation, converting to lower case, and finally converting the sentence into a list which has each word as a element entry in the list.

+Given a specific docno, the same normaliztion techniques were applied.

+Two new vectors were created with the size of the query after being normalized.
+I then procedded to find the binary weights of the document test by seeing whether or not, the specific document element was inside the query array.
+If a term was found in both, then a 1 was given for the binary weights.
+The binary weights of the query vector were all set to one initially.

+After having the binary weights inside both vectors, I used an external library called `numpy` that helped me with the cosine similarity.